tomvoelker/BibSonomy/README.txt

 Getting you started in this project should be easy.
 If you are not familiar with Maven you should install it first.
 You can fetch the commandline version from http://maven.apache.org/download.html.
-Just get the latest version of Maven2 which is important, because this is a Maven2-Project.
-Unpack the file you downloaded and attach "/path/to/maven2/bin" to your Path-Variable (e.g.
+Don't just get the latest version of Maven2, take version 2.0.2.
+Unpack the file you downloaded and attach "/path/to/maven2/bin" to your Path-Variable (e.g. PATH=$PATH:/path/to/maven2/bin).
-PATH=$PATH:/path/to/maven2/bin).

 Once you're ready with that create a ".m2"-directory in your homedirectory.
 This step is necessary, because we want to download a Maven plugin for Eclipse and it